JeroenVranken/testout5/README.md

 |   └── scheduled_runs                  <- Folder containing scripts which run in pipelines
 |       └── process_chats.py            <- Script to process each chat interaction
 |       └── runlogging.py               <- Helper function for logging
-|       └── my_faiss                    <- Folder containing scripts to build FAISS vector store
+|       └── my_faiss                    <- Folder containing scripts to build vector store
 |           └── generate_faiss_index.py <- Script to build FAISS vectore store
 |           └── get_articles.py         <- Script to retrieve articles from the Helpjuice API
 |           └── prepare_html_docs.py    <- Script to process a html extract from Helpjuice
-|   └── webapp                          <- Folder containing files related to the streamlit webapp
+|   └── webapp                          <- Folder containing files related to the webapp
 |       └── img                         <- Folder containing images for the webapp
 |       └── pages                       <- Folder additional pages or the webapp
 |           └── 2_Over Ally.py          <- About page